shrimqy/Sefirah/README.md

 ## Contribute

-Feel free to open an issue if you want to report a bug, give feedback, or ask a question.
+Feel free to open an issue if you want to report a bug, provide feedback, or ask a question.
 Pull requests are very welcome!

-If you wish to know any specific details or questions hit me up on [the Discord server](https://discord.gg/MuvMqv4MES) or email, I would be happy to help.
+If you have any specific questions or need further details, please reach out to me on [the Discord server](https://discord.gg/MuvMqv4MES) or by email—I would be happy to help.

-If you wish to translate to your language, you can find the project on [Crowdin](https://crowdin.com/project/sefirah)
+If you would like to translate the project into your language, you can find it on [Crowdin](https://crowdin.com/project/sefirah)

 ## Thanks